moomin-workshop/moomin-workshop.github.io/index.md

-Welcome to the website for the MOOMIN workshop, the first workshop on Modular and Open Multilingual NLP, to be held at [EACL 2024 in Malta](https://2024.eacl.org/).
+Welcome to the website for the MOOMIN workshop, the first workshop on Modular and Open Multilingual NLP, to be held at [EACL 2024 in Malta](https://2024.eacl.org/) on March 21st.

 <!-- **_This website is still under construction._** -->